mmomtchev/magickwand.js/README.md

 npm install magickwand.js
 ```

-This will install pre-built Node.js native binaries on Windows x64, Linux x64 and macOS x64.
+This will install pre-built Node.js native binaries on Windows x64, Linux x64 and macOS x64 and arm64.
 It will try to compile the module on all other platforms.
 It will also install the pre-built WASM binaries which are universal.
+The prebuilt binaries are statically linked to the (almost) full set of supported libraries by ImageMagick and are very large.
+See below for alternatives.

 Refer to the [`example`](https://github.com/mmomtchev/magickwand.js/tree/main/example) directory for more code examples including browser use examples.